The Final Buzzer: Your Retirement Starts Now

 Why this matters: This is your last chance to catch up if you started late.
 Every dollar counts.

 This decade is MY story.
 I didn't start investing until age 52.
-If you're reading this and you're in your 50s and panicking โ I get it.
-But here's what I know: if you've made it to this module, you've read the other modules, played with the calculators, maybe completed the game plan PDF, interacted with the chatbot, and done the quizzes.
+If you're reading this and you're in your 50s and panicking — I get it.
+But here's what I know: if you've made it to this module, you've read the other modules, played with the calculators, maybe completed the game plan PDF and done the quizzes.
 You already have the knowledge and the tools.

 This is the time to put it into action.
 No matter where you are in your teaching journey, you can take steps to put your future self in a better place for retirement.
 Don't let a late start keep you from starting!
 The worst thing you can do is nothing.
 Open up that 403(b), 457(b), maybe even an HSA.
 Get that ball rolling!